manojmadduri/-QR-Code-Generator/README.md

-# -QR-Code-Generator
-Project: QR Code Generator
+# QR Code Generator

-Description:
-A web application that allows users to generate QR codes for URLs, text, or any data.
-The application provides options to customize the QR code size, color, and error correction level.
-Users can download the generated QR code as an image.
+This is a simple web application to generate QR codes for URLs, text, or any data.
+Customize the size, color, and background color of the QR code and download it as a PNG image.

-Features:
+## Features

-## Generate QR codes for URLs, text, or any data
+- Generate QR codes for URLs, text, or any data
-## Customize QR code size, color, and error correction level
+- Customize QR code size, color, and background color
-## Preview the QR code before downloading
+- Preview the QR code before downloading
-## Download QR code as PNG image
+- Download QR code as PNG image

-Tech Stack:

-- Frontend: HTML, CSS, JavaScript
-- Libraries: QRious for generating QR codes
-- Deployment: GitHub Pages for easy hosting
+## Usage

+1. Enter the text or URL you want to convert into a QR code.
+2. Customize the size, color, and background color.
+3. Click "Generate QR Code" to see the preview.
+4. Click "Download QR Code" to download the QR code as a PNG image.

+## Installation

+No installation is required.
+Simply open the `index.html` file in your browser to use the application.

+## Contributing

+Feel free to fork this repository and make your own improvements.
+Pull requests are welcome!

+## License

+This project is licensed under the MIT License.